Quantification of language

 The most important source of information of other states of mind is the semantic content of language.
 However, previous quantitative research has largely ignored this information possibly because it is difficult to quantify.
 I have been fascinated by the possibility quantifying semantics by computational modeling of human learning of semantic.
 By applying these models to large text corpora, it is possible to quantify the semantic content of all words in a language.
-Currently I am applying this method to diagnosis of mental health.
-In earlier studies i have also applied similiar methods to eyewitness memory, evaluation and evolution of social groups, psychotherapy, semantic representation in the brain, views of god, etc. See also the spin-off company WordDiagnostics.com (2018-current).
+I am applying this method to diagnosis of mental health.
+In earlier studies i have also applied similiar methods to eyewitness memory, evaluation and evolution of social groups, psychotherapy, etc. See also the spin-off company WordDiagnostics.com (2018-current).
 I have aslo earlier founded the Saplo.com, a spin-off company focus on text analysis of news media (2007-2105).
 I have developed methods for stastistical analysis of texts data.
 You can conduct these analysis on the following online platform: www.semanticexcel.com

 Computational modeling of memory